obiloud/multisort-ux/README.md

  - number of tennants
  - pets allowed

 All of these things are important but some of them are more important then others and they are different for each of us.
-My girlfriend don't like to travel, so distance is a key, but I love my dog thus pets allowd come to first place!
+My girlfriend don't like to travel, so distance is a key, but I love my dog thus pets allowed come to first place! (don't worry filtering is coming soon).

 Of course, you are getting how this is useful but real challenge is how to make these tables easy to grasp at a glance and intuitive to use.